-Logs are an essential part of observing any service; without them you are flying blind.
+Logs are an essential part of observing any service; without them you'll have significant blind spots.
 But collecting and analyzing them can be a real challenge -- especially at scale.
 Not only do you need to solve the basic task of collecting your logs, but you must do it in a reliable, performant, and robust manner.
-Nothing is more frustrating than having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!
+Nothing is more frustrating than having your logs pipeline fall on it's face during an outage, or even worse, cause the outage!

 What is Docker?